Gold at the Bottom Of A Smoking Tar Pit (stop bug bites naturally, day and night)

 A somewhat "self feeder" smoker.

-I suspect that said approach is the origin of the "smudge" for spiritual cleansing practice where dried herbs such as sage are smouldered and wafted.
-Perhaps it was common to use where a fire was not present, to "clear the air" of bugs and bad spirits in a small tent structure for example.
+I suspect that said approach is the origin of the "smudge" for spiritual cleansing practices where dried herbs such as sage are smoldered and wafted.
+Perhaps it was common to use where a fire was not present to "clear the air" of bugs and bad spirits in a small tent structure, for example.

 Use respect when harvesting these herbs.
 I have spread wood ash in the harvest areas in the past to help the plant regenerate.